 An examination of a special topic related to film or the relationship of film and literature.
-Topics, which will vary with each course offering, include the leader on film and men and masculinity in film.
+Topics will vary with each course offering.
+Credit: 3 Hours

 ENGL 372 Literary Theory

 An examination of the foundations of literary criticism: its history, methods, and practical applications.